rdpate/pyr/about/about.md

 Copy doc/custom-interact (eg. to ~/cmd/pyr) and modify it with the path to Pyr and the path to the above module.

-## Project Pyr

-Create a project utility command to localize Pyr settings:

-    #!/bin/sh -ue
-    # use -p with one or more directories to append to sys.path
-    # eg. the project's Python module directory (relative path from $0)
-    exec pyr -p"$(basename "$0")/../py3" "$@"

-Run without args for an interactive console or supply TARGET, either way project-specific directories and settings are applied.
-Individual stubs can hook into your Python code simply:

-    #!/bin/sh -ue
-    # if above script is PROJECT/util/pyr
-    # and this script is one level below PROJECT
-    exec "$(dirname "$(readlink -f "$0")")/../util/pyr" -a"$0" TARGET "$@"
-    # readlink lets any symlinks to the stub work correctly

 ## Consistent Error Messages

 Pyr.optics provides several utilities for option and argument validation with consistent error messages.
 See Exit, parse\_opts, and more.